Full Agenda for the K4DM KNOWLEDGE MARKETPLACE Bangkok 2022

-(Photo credit: Phoe Thar) Event details Proposal Deadline: Fri, 16 Dec 2022, 5pm Event Location: The Australian National University Academic area:…
+(Photo credit: Phoe Thar) Event details Deadline: Friday 19 May 2023 Event Location: The Australian National University Academic area: Myanmar Research…

 The Knowledge for Democracy Myanmar (K4DM) initiative invites you to the KNOWLEDGE MARKETPLACE – Bangkok 2022: Exchanging Ideas for a Democratic Myanmar.
 Nov 25 – Dec 4, 2022, at Bangkok Arts and Cultural Centre (BACC).